rakibhassan66/Budget-Bliss/README.md

 python main.py
 This will start the Budget Bliss application and you can interact with the system to track and manage your expenses.

+For Example, for this raw file you want to run, you must maintain the formality below by following the list, as long as you have already downloaded all the necessary dependencies. now click on the "main.py" and then run it.
+Here you go

 Project Structure
 The project follows a modular structure for easy navigation and maintenance: budget-bliss/